CS2103JUN2017-T2/addressbook-level4/src/test/data/ManualTesting/TestScript.md

 ### Add an overlapping and overdue event
 > Command: `add Register for SOC modules from 9 July to 10 July`
 - The entry should be added successfully but with an alert that it is overdue and overlaps with existing event(s).

+### Smart parsing for adding entries
+> Command: `add visit gardens by the bay by christmas`
+- Scroll to the new deadline entry and verify that `by the bay` is correctly parsed as a name and not a date.
+MultiTasky is able to identify the correct "by" word and figure out the deadline.

 ## Complete Command
 ### Completing an entry by index